 It’s important to understand that self-exclusion with GamStop will only apply to those UK gambling sites that have registered with the service.
 You can find a list of companies that are participating here.

-You can install software such as ad blockers which will reduce the amount of advertising you see online, including advertisements from online gaming sites.
+Ad blockers, for example, will reduce the amount of advertising you see online, including advertisements from online gaming sites.

 You can also unfollow any online gaming sites on social media and unsubscribe from their emails.

 If you feel as though online gaming is starting to create problems in your life then it’s important that you seek external help.

 You can call the National Gambling Helpline on 0808 8020 133 to receive confidential support and information.
 You can also get online support from Gamblers Anonymous by visiting their website.

 In recent years, GamStop has been part of the TalkBanStop campaign, a website offering free help, advice and practical tools to help combat problem gaming.
 It’s a joint venture between gambling charity GamCare, Gamban and GamStop.

 Through the TalkBanStop website, you can access all the help available to you through the National Gambling Helpline, as well as other useful guides, courses and information about addressing problematic gambling habits.

 Rachael is a freelance writer with a particular interest in online gaming.
 As an enthusiastic online bingo roomie, Rachael enjoys writing about the history of the UK's favourite game as well as discovering the latest trends.